T-Coffee

 T-Coffee (Tree-based Consistency Objective Function for Alignment Evaluation) is a multiple sequence alignment software using a progressive approach.
 It generates a library of pairwise alignments to guide the multiple sequence alignment.
-It can also combine multiple sequences alignments obtained previously and in the latest versions can use structural information from PDB files (3D-Coffee).
+It can also combine multiple sequences alignments obtained previously and in the latest versions can use structural information from Protein Data Bank (PDB) files (3D-Coffee).
 It has advanced features to evaluate the quality of the alignments and some capacity for identifying occurrence of motifs (Mocca).
 It produces alignment in the aln format (Clustal) by default, but can also produce PIR, MSF, and FASTA format.
-The most common input formats are supported (FASTA, PIR).
+The most common input formats are supported (FASTA, Protein Information Resource (PIR)).

 Algorithm

-T-Coffee algorithm consist of two main features, the first by utilizing heterogeneous data sources it is able to provide simple and flexible means of generating multiple alignments.
+T-Coffee algorithm consist of two main features, the first by, using heterogeneous data sources, can provide simple and flexible means to generate multiple alignments.
 T-coffee can compute multiple alignments using a library that was generated using a mixture of local and global pair-wise alignments.

 The second is the "Optimization method", used to find the multiple alignment that best fits the pair-wise alignments in the input library using a progressive strategy that can be compared to the one used in ClustalW.
-The Optimization method posses the advantage of being fast and robust.
+The Optimization method has the advantage of being fast and robust.
 The information in the library is used to carry out progressive alignments and facilitates the duty of considering the alignments between all the pairs while carrying out every step of the progressive multiple alignments.

 Generating a primary library of alignments

 The library incorporates a set of pair-wise alignments between all of the sequences to be aligned, the alignments are not required to be consistent.
 Inside the library, there can be found information on each of the N(N-1)/2 in where N is the number of sequences.
 Two alignment sources are used for each pair of sequences, one of them classified as local, and the other as global.

 Global alignments are constructed using ClustalW on the sequences, two at a time, and sed to give one full-length alignment between each pair of sequences.
 The local alignments are the ten top-scoring non-intersecting local alignments gathered using the Lalign program of the FASTA package.

 Each alignment is represented in the library as a list of pair-wise residue matches, each pair is a constraint; however, some constraints are more relevant than others. the importance of each constraint depends on which are more likely to be correct.
-While computing the multiple alignments, priority is given to the most reliable residue pairs by utilizing a weighting scheme.
+While computing the multiple alignments, priority is given to the most reliable residue pairs by using a weighting scheme.